 Testing personnel performing high complexity testing must be assessed by the section director, or individual meeting the qualifications of a technical supervisor if delegated in writing.
 The technical supervisor may delegate the responsibility in writing to a general supervisor.

 Initial training can be performed by personnel who are competent in all phases of the testing process.
-The laboratory may use the assistance of manufacturer's technical support staff when installing a new instrument, however, laboratory staff must be involved in the training process for details that specifically apply to the laboratory.
+The CAP does not have educational requirements for individuals performing training.
+The laboratory may use the assistance of manufacturer’s technical support staff when installing a new instrument, however, laboratory staff must be involved in the training process for details that specifically apply to the laboratory.

 Yes, a resume may be used as documentation of previous work experience and training.
 The initial training and semi-annual/annual competency assessments that have been performed at the current institution will be reviewed by the inspection team as documentation of completed training and experience.
 The laboratory should indicate whether supervision is required for all testing.
 The format of that information is at the discretion of the laboratory.